qiuyue1993/Notes/VQA/Important Approaches/Models with explicit reasoning module.md

 - Maps it to a distribution over labels

 #### From strings to networks
-- Two steps, parsing and
+- Two steps, parsing and composing networks

 *Parsing*
 - Map natural language questions to **layouts**